AIRI-Institute/CAMAR/README.md

 # Installation

-Camar can be installed from PyPi:
+Camar can be installed from PyPi (will be available after publication):

 ```bash
 pip install camar